Erreur32/nginx-proxy-manager-Bash-API/README.md

-   --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-certificates               List All SSL certificates availables (JSON) --generate-cert domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name)
+   --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-cert                       List All SSL certificates availables (JSON) --generate-cert domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name)